 Phase II (yellow) May 26, 2020 – July 6, 2020

-Telework to continue Only essential personnel with ESSENTIAL JOB FUNCTIONS should allowed to return to campus.
+Telework to continue.
+Only essential personnel with ESSENTIAL JOB FUNCTIONS should allowed to return to campus.
 Cabinet will approve a growing number of employees return to campus (not more than 50% of the faculty and staff).
 Employees should complete a self-evaluation before returning to campus, which will be provided by HR or the President’s designee.

 Offices open on a limited basis are: